-Exago recommends installing at least three, entirely separate environments: development, testing, and production.
-As such, architecting an implementation strategy to move an Exago configuration from system to system is an inevitable and important process.
+Exago recommends installing at least three entirely separate environments: development, testing, and production.
+Designing an implementation strategy to move an Exago configuration from system to system is an inevitable and important process.
 As a highly-configurable environment, Exago consists of many components.
 This article will describe these components, where they are located, why they need to be part of the implementation strategy, and how they should be propagated from system to system.

 Many of the files listed below are impacted by the installer when updating to a new version of Exago.
 Please see the Updating Recommendations and Updating to the Latest Version articles regarding any files that need to be updated or recreated.

 An Exago installation could include the following components:

 - Web Application